burkeholland/blog/content/posts/codespaces-dotfiles.md

 ### Step 4.
 Add a shell script to load your dotfiles

-Now if our `.zshrc` file wasn't trying to load plugins that don't exist, we could just use it as is.
+Now if our ".zshrc" file wasn't trying to load plugins that don't exist, we could just use it as is.
 As long as it's in the root of the repo, Codespaces will copy this (and any other dotfile) to the $HOME directory in your Codespace.
 Which is where you want them.
 But we threw some chaos into the situation by including plugins that need to be installed separately, and I did that so we can examine what happens when you need to run a script to properly "install" your dotfiles - which is frequently the case because you'll end up trying to do all manner of crazy things to your Codespace and by God, I want you to realize all your hopes and dreams.

 You can add a script file to your dotfiles repo that will be executed when the dotfiles are loaded into your Codespaces.
 You do have to give it the proper name, but GitHub gives you [several to choose from](https://docs.github.com/en/codespaces/customizing-your-codespace/personalizing-codespaces-for-your-account#dotfiles).
 For this example, we'll just use `install.sh`.
-When Codespaces detects a script file in your dotfiles repo, it copies the whole thing to "/workspaces/.codespaces/.persistedshare/dotfiles" and expects you to do all of the copying of dotfiles to the correct place.
+When Codespaces detects a script file in your dotfiles repo, it clones the dotfiles repo to "/workspaces/.codespaces/.persistedshare/dotfiles" and then executes your script file.
+It expects your script file to do all of the copying of dotfiles to the correct place.

-In the script file, you'll need to first make it executable by adding "#!/bin/bash".
-Not all Linux distros include "bash", so if "bash" isn't present in your Codespace, you can use "#!/bin/sh".
+In the script file, you'll need to first make it executable by adding `#!/bin/bash`.
+Not all Linux distros include "bash", so if "bash" isn't present in your Codespace, you can use `#!/bin/sh`.

 I like to wrap up all my logic in a function and call that function.
-This script file is only handling the `.zshrc`, but it could handle all sorts of other dotfiles install logic in the future, so having separate functions will make me look like a "real" developer.
+This script file is only handling the ".zshrc", but it could handle all sorts of other dotfiles install logic in the future, so having separate functions will make me look like a "real" developer.
 In this function, we're going to install the 2 plugins: zsh-autosuggestions and zsh-nvm.

 ```
 #!/bin/sh